microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 As discussed in Step 5, a `reference` in FHIR forms a connection from one Resource to another.
 FHIR enables querying for and traversing `reference` connections in order to narrow search results.
 In some situations, you may also want to use `reference` associations between Resources to cast a wider net for exploratory searches in a FHIR server's database.

-To illustrate, let's imagine you are interested in retrieving all `AllergyIntolerance` instances with a specific code, and you would also like to retrieve all `Patient` instances on the FHIR server that are referenced by this type of `AllergyIntolerance`.
+To illustrate, let's imagine you are interested in retrieving all `AllergyIntolerance` instances with a specific code.
+Additionally, you would like to retrieve all `Patient` instances on the FHIR server that are referenced by this type of `AllergyIntolerance`.
 You could do this in two searches by first querying with `AllergyIntolerance?_code=` and then searching for referenced `Patient` instances using `_has:AllergyIntolerance:patient:code=`.

 But it would be more efficient to retrieve all of this information in a single query.
-This capability is provided in the `_include` and `_revinclude` parameters.
+This is made possible with the `_include` and `_revinclude` parameters.
 The example below illustrates how `_include` expands the main search (`AllergyIntolerance?_code=`) to return the referenced Resource instances as well (`patient` at the end is short for `subject:Patient`).

 ```sh
 GET {{fhirurl}}/AllergyIntolerance?_code=123456789&_include=AllergyIntolerance:patient